Victor Clothing

-Victor Clothing Company was a retail clothing store at 242 S. Broadway, Downtown Los Angeles.
-Originally from 1926–1964 it was located at the Crocker Building #212–6 S. Broadway.
+Victor Clothing was a retail clothing store located in the Crocker Building at 212–6 S. Broadway, Downtown Los Angeles from 1926 to 1964 and in the Victor Clothing Company Building at 242 S. Broadway from 1964 to 2001.

 The store reached its heyday in the 1940s and '50s when Broadway was the city's main retail and commercial street and "The Victor" employed more than 50 workers and stocked thousands of men's suits and some furs and dresses for women.
 In its last decades it was a frequent advertiser on local Spanish-language television.
 The store closed in 2001, according to the owner due to shrinking customer traffic in the area.

-Victor Clothing Company murals

-Three historic public art murals dating from 1984-1985 were painted on the exterior walls of the former Victor Clothing Company buildings between Broadway Street and Spring Street, Los Angeles.